Get in Touch

 • The necessity of Web Services

-• Principles of Service-Oriented Architecture (SOA)
+• Core Principles of Service-Oriented Architecture (SOA)

-• The role of HTTP and XML in modern communication
+• The role of HTTP and XML

 • Simple Object Access Protocol (SOAP)

-• Web Service Description Language (WSDL)
+• Web Services Description Language (WSDL)

 • Universal Description, Discovery and Integration (UDDI)

-• Understanding the WS-* profile ecosystem
+• Understanding WS-* Profiles

 • Representational State Transfer (REST)